High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

 where the weighting function is typically set to weight inputs at different noise levels differently.
-Refer \citet{karras2022elucidating} for more details on these hyperparameters.
-Once the model is trained to predict the expected $\mathbf{x}_0$ at different noise levels, it is substituted in Equation \ref{PFODE} and integrated to obtain samples from the data distribution.
+See \citet{karras2022elucidating} for more details on these hyperparameters.
+Once the model is trained to predict the expected $\mathbf{x}_0$ at different noise levels, it is substituted in Equation~\ref{PFODE} and integrated to obtain samples from the data distribution.
+We use the stochastic sampler mentioned in \citet{karras2022elucidating} and \citet{chakraborty2026multimodal}.